MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration.md

 * In a disaster recovery event, provision a new API Management instance, restore the backup to the new instance, and repoint the DNS records.

 * Keep a passive instance of the API Management service in another Azure region.
 Regularly restore backups to that instance, to keep it in sync with the active service.
 To restore the service during a disaster recovery event, you need only repoint the DNS records.
-This approach incurs additional cost because you are paying for the passive instance, but reduces the time to recover.
+This approach incurs additional cost because you pay for the passive instance, but reduces the time to recover.

-For logic apps, we recommend a configuration-as-code approach to backup and restoring.
+For logic apps, we recommend a configuration-as-code approach to backing up and restoring.
 Because logic apps are serverless, you can quickly recreate them from Azure Resource Manager templates.
 Save the templates in source control, integrate the templates with your continuous integration/continuous deployment (CI/CD) process.
 In a disaster recovery event, deploy the template to a new region.

 If you deploy a logic app to a different region, update the configuration in API Management.
 You can update the API's **Backend** property by using a basic PowerShell script.